-The study included a medical monitor, data safety monitoring board (DSMB), and specular
+The study included a medical monitor, data safety monitoring board (DSMB), and specular microscopy reading center.

-1. Clinical Inclusion and Exclusion Criteria
+1. Clinical Inclusion and Exclusion Criteria - Enrollment-in-the-iStent-inject-Pivotal Trial was limited tol subjects-who met the following-key-preoperative inclusion- -

-Enrollment in the iStent inject Pivotal Trial was limited to subjects who met the following key preoperative inclusion criteria:

-- Male or female, 45 years of age or older - Diagnosis of mild to moderate primary open-angle glaucoma in the designated study - At the Screening visit, a medicated mean (or median) IOP ≤ 24 mmHg on a regimen of 1-3 medications - At the Baseline visit, following medication washout, an unmedicated mean diurnal IOP > 21 mmHg and ≤ 36 mmHg, which also had to be ≥ 3.0 mmHg higher than the - medicated IOP measured at the Screening Visit, in the study eye.
-Gonioscopy confirming normal open angle in the designated study eye as defined by Shaffer grade ≥ 3, and absence of peripheral anterior synechia (PAS), rubeosis or - other angle abnormalities that could impair proper placement of stent - Clinically significant age-related cataract eligible for phacoemulsification and BCVA 20/40 or worse with medium Brightness Acuity Meter (BAT) Ability to provide an adequate, interpretable visual field - Corneal endothelial cell criteria based on images taken prior to Operative visit as • minimum endothelial cell density as shown in Table 1 below
+- Male or female, 45 years of age or older - Diagnosis of mild to moderate primary open-angle glaucoma in the designated study eye - At the Screening visit, a medicated mean (or median) $IOP \le 24 \text{ mmHg on a regimen of } 1 3 \text{ medications}$ At the Baseline visit, following medication washout, an unmedicated mean diurnal IOP > 21 mmHg and \leq 36 - mmHg, which also had to be \geq 3.0 mmHg higher than the medicated IOP measured at the Screening Visit, in the - Gonioscopy confirming normal open angle in the designated study eye as defined by Shaffer grade \geq 3, and absence of peripheral anterior synechia (PAS), rubeosis or other angle abnormalities that could impair proper - Clinically significant age-related cataract eligible for phacoemulsification and BCVA 20/40 or worse with medium Brightness Acuity Meter (BAT) - Ability to provide an adequate, interpretable visual field - Corneal endothelial cell criteria based on images taken prior to Operative visit as follows: - minimum endothelial cell density as shown in Table 1 below - maximum coefficient of variation (CV) = 0.45